 We Kayaked from Egypt to Jordan and Back

 Some people are born to do extraordinary things in this world.
 They are set out to brake the imaginary boundaries we develop inside our heads, and lead us to believe that what we know to be impossible, is actually a decision away, a decision to go for whatever it is we assume to be crazy.
 This is the full story of five Egyptian kayakers, who dared to cross the Red Sea with their little, red, plastic boats.
+The story begins when we go Kayak buying, what an experience!
+It was life-changing, we learned so much from the trip across the Red Sea.

 Wednesday, 21st of September